 Rexing V1 Dual Dash Camera

-The best all-round front and rear dash cam
+The best all-round front and back dual dash cam

 The Rexing V1 recommends you to use a 128GB SD card, but know that that card doesn’t come with the V1.

 Video files automatically lock when the built-inG-sensor detects and accident, and this means that the files are still available if the devices doesn’t shut off and still continues to record.
 The locked files are not deleted until the owner deletes them manually.